totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

 main.py
 ```

-The `main.py` will be the Docker image entrypoint, it is where we create the app and enable the CORS policy so we can make cross-origin AJAX possible.

-The `app/` folder is where we place our code.
+Starting with the code itself, the flies on `app/` defines all the business logic and services provided by our API.
 In `functions.py` we organize all the classes and methods that we want to use in our api.
 While in the `routes.py` we write the endpoints (routes) as well as their possible validations.
+The `main.py` will be the Docker image entrypoint, This file is mostly based on Flask definitions, it enables the CORS policy so we can make cross-origin AJAX possible.

+The `manifest.json` file is used to build the app on Carol, and it is very similar to the definitions we make for the batch app, the only difference in this case is that we set `instanceProperties/preemptible` to be `False`.
+If this flag is set to `True` (default), the Carol backend may eventually stop and restart the app on a different virtual machine for resources management, which may possibly lead to high availability issues if the API provides a critical service.
+For more information about Manifest files please refer to the official Carol [docs]](https://docs.carol.ai/docs/manifest-file).
-The necessary packages to our api are saved in a `requirements.txt` file and they will be installed when the Dockerfile is run on the docker build process.

-In our case we have these packages in `requirements.txt`:
+As we've seen on the previous Apps, the necessary packages to our api are defined in a `requirements.txt` file, they will be installed when the Dockerfile is run on the docker build process.
+For this example we have the following packages in `requirements.txt`:

 ```
 pandas==1.2.5
 flask